spiritu-santi/GradientForest_Sampling/README.md

 Files needed to run the results from:

-Aguirre-Liguori A, Morales-Cruz A, Gaut B, Ramírez-Barahona S. 2021.
-Sampling effect in predicting the evolutionary response of populations to climate change
+Aguirre-Liguori A, Morales-Cruz A, Gaut B, Ramírez-Barahona S. 2023.
+Sampling effect in predicting the evolutionary response of populations to climate change.
+Molecular Ecology Resources.

-The individuals and popualrtions directories contains the datasets necessary to conduct the analyses.
+The individuals and populations directories contain the datasets necessary to conduct the analyses.
 The code is provided within three scripts:
 - functions_sampling.R:
 - script_samplings_individuals.R:
 - script_samplings.R: